JRHB314/VBCS-Integration/README.md

 ![](/images/david-gdb-15.png)<br>
 <br>

 Great!
 Everything looks correct.
-Now let's say we want userC to be followed by 5 other users.
+Now let's say that we want userC to be followed by 5 other users.
 We could create 5 followers and then define their relationship with userC, but the easier approach would be to use a `FOREACH` loop:

   ```
   MATCH (userC:Person {name:"C"})